 When Daddy isn’t home for dinner, the boys and I cut ourselves a little slack.
 I don’t make a full meal because let’s face it, I would only be cooking for myself since the boys often don’t eat what we do.
 They have to try a bite of whatever I make, but their taste palates aren’t as refined just yet.
 Last week, when Justin had a meeting to go to, we decided to try something new.
 Peanut Butter and Honey Sandwiches is another recipe that came from the wonderful little cookbook that Tyler received as a Christmas gift.

 This was the winner for the night for a few reasons.
-The recipe was quick, it was easy, we had everything, they could help make it.
+The recipe was quick.
+It was easy.
+We had everything.
+And they could help make it.
 And, bonus, I knew they would eat it.

 Lately, both Tyler and Ryan have been enjoying a good PB&J sandwich at lunch.
 I figured this was similar enough that they would eat it, but also something different.
 They also like to eat peanut butter on graham crackers with raisins, so I know peanut butter is a hit with them.
 Personally, I can’t stand peanut butter, but they love it!